-- Upon registration, the student will be required to pay \$50 Dues fee used for laptop insurance/damage. (see below) - Students enrolled in summer school courses that are offered during the summer will be required to pay: \$75 for 1⁄2 Credit and \$150 for 1 credit.
+- Upon registration, the student will be required to pay \$50 Activity fee used for student activities on each campus. (see below) - Students enrolled in summer school courses that are offered during the summer will be required to pay: \$75 for 1⁄2 Credit and \$150 for 1 credit.